 In the future, I would like to integrate more crafts materials for kids to decorate their machines in artistic ways.
 Springs are also great materials to this activity and can be used, among other things, to make the ball launcher.
 Since we didn’t have them, most groups used tubes to launch the ball, and didn’t explore too much other possibilities that could have been fun too.

 I’m a big fan of creating pinball machines as a learning activity.
 I love how they can be explored in diverse ways, incorporating different materials, technologies and features.
 That is why I like to introduce this theme in starter activities to kids who don’t have fluency yet in physical programming: they get really excited about building their machines and this creates a high level of engagement.

-Three different 7th grade classes worked on this activity earlier this year, but in these previous experiences I had determined that it would last only for 2 weeks (1.5 hour/week ), since it was part of a research project and I had some time constraints.
+Three different 7th grade classes worked on this activity earlier, but in previous experiences I had determined that the project would last only 2 weeks (1.5 hour/week ), since it was part of a research project and I had some time constraints.
 This time, kids were really engaged in the first two classes and I could see their projects getting better and better – so I let them have more time to keep working on it instead of moving on to the next programmed activity.
-They worked on the project during 4 weeks, and the outcome of more time was impressive for me, both in the high level of engagement and in the complexification of their creations.
+They worked on the project during 4 weeks, and the outcome of more time was impressive for me, both in the high level of engagement and in the complex development of their creations.

 Using learning resources for programming